Startup layoffs: Sequoia-backed Smallcase lays off 4% employees

 The company said in its statement that the layoffs were "a part of normal course of business."

-"Over the last 3 months, 4 per cent of the team has been impacted as part of normal course of business," the statement read.
+"Over the last 3 months, 4 per cent (15 members) of the team has been impacted as part of normal course of business," the statement read.

 But sources allege that the company is downplaying this development.